Winter Festival Application

 Business License and taxes for vendors?

 A Seattle (not Washington) business license is required to participate in the Winter Festival.
-If you do not have a Seattle business license you may obtain a temporary one through the PNA for $10 per day.
+If you do not have a Seattle business license you may obtain a temporary one through the PNA for $10 per day ($30 total for the event).
 If needed, this will be added to your booth fee if accepted.
 If you have a Seattle business license, you will be asked to enter the number in the application process.
 Vendors are responsible for handling all business taxes.

 Equity and Inclusion Statement